Zero-cycles on varieties over a $\mathfrak{B}_s$-field: Kato homology groups

 \section{Kato homology groups}

 In this section we apply our main results to the study of Kato homology groups.
-After reviewing the Kato conjectures, it establishes a connection between higher Chow groups and Kato homology groups.
-The core of this section is a theorem proving that for a smooth projective variety over a $\fB_s(l)$-field for some prime $l$, the map on Kato homology groups induced by the structure morphism is an isomorphism (\autoref{thm:KH}).
+After reviewing the Kato conjectures, we establish a connection between higher Chow groups and Kato homology groups.
+The core of this section is a theorem proving that for a smooth projective variety over a $\fB_s(l)$-field $F$ for some prime $l\neq \ch(F)$, the map on Kato homology groups induced by the structure morphism is an isomorphism (\autoref{thm:KH}).
+For the case $l = \ch(F)$, see \cite{HS25}.